Arshia-Gha/SemanticRail3D_Dataset/README.md

 ```
 This tailored version ensures consistency, robustness, and compatibility with point cloud learning frameworks.
 It is ideal for benchmarking semantic and instance segmentation models in large-scale railway environments.

+Each file in the dataset follows the naming pattern cloudX_SegY.laz, where:

+X ranges from 0 to 437, indicating the original 200-meter point cloud index

+Y ranges from 1 to 5, representing the spatial segment number within each 200-meter stretch

+This structured naming makes it easy to trace each segment back to its original scan while enabling fine-grained control during training, validation, and evaluation.

 ## 📂 Dataset Splits